omrifried/Automation-Map-Black-Owned-Restaurants-LA/README.md

 # Automation-Map-Black-Owned_Restaurants-LA

 ### <ins>Project Description</ins>:
 This python automation script is used to convert a Google spreadsheet into a Google map for Black Owned Restaurants in LA.
-The script uses Google Map, Drive, and Sheets APIs to parse the Google spreadsheet and create a Google map from it.
+The script uses Google Maps, Drive, and Sheets APIs to parse the Google spreadsheet and create a Google map from it.

 ### <ins>Creating the spreadsheet</ins>: